chrisgurney/chrisgurney.ca/src/md/work-design.md

 > - Employer: Neighbor Billing
 > - My Role: Designer.
 Did all the things.

 Neighbor is a consumer billing platform that our team at Globalive Technology launched in three months, from concept to production.
-As head of design, I was responsible for the UX and UI for the entire platform, our bills, and email designs.
+As head of design, I was responsible for the UX and UI for the entire platform, which included:

-- Designed and guided development of the Neighbor Hub (CSR Portal) UX/UI.
+- Web Interface - Designed and guiding development of the Neighbor Hub (CSR portal) UX/UI.
-- Bill Design - Goals included incorporating multiple types of services, making them easy to understand, brandable, and minimizing calls to support.
+- Bill Design - Goals included incorporating multiple types of services, making them easy to understand and brandable, while minimizing calls to support.
-- Email Templates - Designed and implementated.
+- Email Templates - Designed and implemented transactional emails.

 [![Neighbor Hub UI](images/portfolio-neighbor/neighbor-hub-navigation.jpg)](images/portfolio-neighbor/neighbor-hub-navigation.jpg){: title='Neighbor Hub for CSRs'}
 [![Mockups of printed bills for Neighbor](images/portfolio-neighbor/neighbor-bills.jpg)](images/portfolio-neighbor/neighbor-bills.jpg){: title='Mockups of printed bills for Neighbor'}